Compare

 Coming soon on Hydra

-A few items worth flagging if you're evaluating Hydra for the next 6-12 months.
-The MCP server just shipped; the rest are in active development.
+A few items in active development worth flagging if you're evaluating Hydra for the next 6 to 12 months.

 Broadcasts.
-Filtered list email with merge tags, open/click tracking, auto-suppression, CAN-SPAM compliance.
+Filtered list email with merge tags, open/click tracking, auto-suppression, and CAN-SPAM compliance.
 In active development.

 Personal outbound managed agent.
-Queued behind MCP and Broadcasts.
+In active development, queued behind Broadcasts.

 Frequently asked questions